JohnRDOrazio/ansible-wsl-development-setup/README.md

 so you will then be able to clone SSH repositories in your new WSL installation without any trouble.

 ### Clone the repo
+This setup takes for granted that you'll clone the repo to your home folder `~`, so the resulting path would be `~/ansible-wsl-development-setup`.
 ```shell
 git clone https://github.com/JohnRDOrazio/ansible-wsl-development-setup
 ```